 Venues

-We will be producing separate, more focussed guidance on considerations for the management of polling stations, postal vote opening sessions, and the verification and count.
+We have produced separate, more focussed guidance on considerations for the management of polling stations, postal vote opening sessions, and the verification and count.
 This guidance focusses on the fundamental principles you will need to think about when considering the overall suitability of venues for planning purposes.

 Aided by the conclusions of your risk assessments, you will need to make decisions about which venues you will use for each stage of the process.
 Your choice of venue will be driven by the scale and type of interaction between people that will need to take place in each venue, and by local constraints on the availability of alternative venues and other relevant local factors.